 - MUNI Meetup: Zero Waste Ways at Home and in Travel on Sept.
 30 at Batala Bar

 - The Cost of Convenience vs. Zero Waste Living

 - Why Fight A Losing Battle: A Conversation with Gela Petines of Reef Nomads

 - The Psychology of Creating A Waste-Free World

 - How To Create a Waste-free Travel Experience

 ABOUT THE AUTHOR

-Jen Horn is the founder of MUNI, a community engagement consultant, and sustainability advocate.
+Jen Horn is the founder of MUNI, a communications and community engagement consultant, and an advocate of responsible travel & consumption.
 She enjoys being in, on, under, or near the water, eating veggies, witty remarks and sarcasm, and learning about link between psychology and pro-environmental behavior.
-She works to strengthen the Force and use jedi mind tricks to help the world triumph over apathy, single-use plastic, among other things we don’t need in the world.
+She works to use jedi mind tricks to help the world triumph over apathy, single-use plastic, among other things we don’t need in the world.
 Follow her at @nomadmanager.